twinleaf/twinleaf-rust/README.md

 ## Development

-On linux, there is a dependency on libudev; to install it use:
+On linux, there is a dependency on libudev and ncurses; to install it use:

-		sudo apt install libudev-dev  # debian linux
+		sudo apt install libudev-dev libncurses-dev # debian linux

 ## Cross compilation